Interoperability & Network

 - Ingress controller or load balancer handling external HTTP(S) traffic

-- DSH Portal container with mounted certificates
+- Kadeck container with mounted certificates

 - Dedicated PostgreSQL instance for configuration storage